-Under HUD regulations, most applicant families qualify to lease a unit outside the PHA's jurisdiction under portability.
-However, the PHA must deny a portability move by an applicant family who is not income-eligible in the receiving PHA's jurisdiction.
-The PHA may also deny portability to an applicant family for two reasons: for insufficient funding and grounds for denial or termination of assistance.
+Under HUD regulations, most applicant families qualify to lease a unit outside GHURA's jurisdiction under portability.
+However, HUD gives GHURA discretion to deny a portability move by an applicant family for the same two reasons that it may deny any move by a participant family: insufficient funding and grounds for denial or termination of assistance.
+If a PHA intends to deny a family permission to move under portability due to insufficient funding, GHURA must notify HUD within 10 business days of the determination to deny the move [24 CFR 982.355(e)].

-GHURA will deny applicant families portability to those who are not income-eligible in the receiving PHA's jurisdiction.
-Additionally, GHURA may deny an applicant family permission to move under portability because GHURA lacks sufficient funding or has grounds for denying assistance to the family, the initial PHA will follow the policies established in section 10-I.B of this chapter.
+In determining whether or not to deny an applicant family permission to move under portability because GHURA lacks sufficient funding or has grounds for denying assistance to the family, the initial PHA will follow the policies established in section 10-I.B of this chapter.
+If GHURA does deny the move due to insufficient funding, GHURA will notify HUD in writing within 10 business days of GHURA's determination to deny the move.

-In addition, the PHA may establish a policy denying the right to portability to nonresident applicants during the first 12 months after they are admitted to the program [24 CFR 982.353(c)].
+In addition, the initial PHA may establish a policy denying the right to portability to nonresident applicants during the first 12 months after they are admitted to the program [24 CFR 982.353(c)].

-If neither the head of household nor the spouse/co-head of an applicant family had a domicile (legal residence) in GHURA's jurisdiction at the time the family's application for assistance was submitted, the family must live in GHURA's jurisdiction with voucher assistance for at least 12 months before requesting portability.
+If neither the head of household nor the spouse/cohead of an applicant family had a domicile (legal residence) in the initial PHA's jurisdiction at the time that the family's initial application for assistance was submitted, the family must lease a unit within the initial PHA's jurisdiction for at least 12 months before requesting portability.

-GHURA will consider exceptions to this policy for purposes of reasonable accommodation (see Chapter 2) or reasons related to domestic violence, dating violence, or stalking.
-However, any exception to this policy is subject to the approval of the receiving PHA [24 CFR 982.353(c)(3)].
+GHURA will consider exceptions to this policy for purposes of reasonable accommodation (see Chapter 2) or reasons related to domestic violence, dating violence, sexual assault, or stalking.